thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

-This warning relies on flow analysis, which ensures that the potential nullability of pointers is checked before being passed to functions or assigned to non-nullable variables.
+This verification relies on flow analysis, which ensures that the potential nullability of pointers is checked before being passed to functions or assigned to non-nullable variables.

 In some cases, the compiler may need a help.
 Consider this sample.